wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 # matebook-13/14-2019/2020-OpenCore-EFI  hackintosh

-If this EFI could run in your laptop well,
+If this EFI could run in your laptop and works well,
 please create a issues and send info of your device like year,cpu,matebook 13 or 14 and how it runs on your device.
 for helping more people who useing matebook to build their hackintosh.